Does Diaper Rash Cream Help Eczema? Evidence-Based Guide

 Location-Specific Considerations:

 Frequency matters too.
-Apply 2-4 times daily during flares, reducing to once daily for maintenance[31].
+During active flares, apply 2-4 times daily.
+Once symptoms stabilize, you can reduce to once daily for maintenance[31].

 When to See a Doctor